chamambom/python_to_text/README.md

-### Subscriber Network Provisioning through an Internet Bandwidth Shaper (Self-Service Portal generating a text file format using Python)
+### Self-Service Portal generating a text file format using Python (Subscriber Network Provisioning through an Internet Bandwidth Shaper)

 The Internet Bandwidth Shaper Consumed an input txt file in this format